 There are a number of different names for Chinese currency that I want to go over here.
 These include:

-Officially, the money in China is referred to as rénmínbì (RMB or 人民币), which translates as “the People’s Currency”.
+Officially, the renminbi (RMB) is the official currency of China, which translates as “the People’s Currency”.

 The less formal name for money is “Chinese Yuan (CNY)”, which is also how the currency is labeled in the exchange markets.
 If you’re not sure, the word ‘yuan’ is pronounced like saying “you + an.”

 When you hear local people talk about their currency, however, they rarely use the term renminbi.
 Instead you’ll hear the words kuài or yuán.
-For example, something that costs 5 RMB is colloquially spoken as 5 kuài or 5 yuán in Mandarin.
+For example, something that costs 5 RMB is colloquially spoken as 5 kuài or 5 yuán in Mandarin.or example, something that costs 5 RMB is colloquially spoken as 5 kuài or 5 yuán in Mandarin.

 In written form, it’s slightly different.